Delays and cancellations at London Gatwick so far today – including British Airways and easyJet flights

-London Gatwick: Delays and cancellations so far today – Saturday, September 28 – including British Airways, Wizz and easyJet flights
+London Gatwick: Delays and cancellations so far today – Monday, September 30 – including British Airways and easyJet flights

 and on Freeview 262 or Freely 565